 Many companies offer a hard-wired button remapping version where you get to choose the mapping at the time of the purchase, and it can’t be changed afterward.
 While one setting can work great for one game, it may not be the best option for the other.
 It is strongly suggested to go with fully programmable ones where you can do your own mapping and change it any time.

 Compatible Games - Understanding Controller Mods

-One very cool tip that helps to determine if any mod will work with the game of your interest (given that the mod is confirmed to be compatible with Call of Duty) is the similarity of the game buttons functions to default COD button layout options.
+One very cool tip that helps to determine if any mod will work with the game of your interest (given that the mod is confirmed to be compatible with Call of Duty) is the similarity of the game button's functions to the default COD button layout options.
 The more in common they have, the more likely it is that a mod will perform with your game.
-To give you an example, to shoot and jump in any COD game in default layout using the Xbox 1 controller, will require you to press the right trigger and A button.
+To give you an example, shooting and jumping in any COD game in the default layout using the Xbox 1 controller, will require you to press the right trigger and A button.
 Jumpshot mod will automatically press A button on your behalf initiating a jump, once you press the fire button so that you complete both actions by pressing just one button.
-Jumpshot will work on the exact same principle in any other non COD game.
-By understanding the mechanics of each mod, you can tell whether or not that feature will work with the game you play, as a mod is nothing but a special sequence of button presses performed by a modchip on your behalf, no hacking involved.
+Jumpshot will work on the exact same principle in any other non-COD game.
+By understanding the mechanics of each mod, you can tell whether or not that feature will work with the game you play, as a mod is nothing but a special sequence of button presses performed by a modchip on your behalf, with no hacking involved.

-Now when you’ve practically become an expert in a modded controller subject, can you answer the question if they ruin the fun and give an unfair competitive edge in the game or their effect on performance is overrated?
+Now that you’ve practically become an expert in a modded controller subject, can you answer the question if they ruin the fun and give an unfair competitive edge in the game or if their effect on performance is overrated?